 Beth holds a S.T.M. from The Lutheran Theological Seminary at Philadelphia, a M.Div. degree from Union Theological Seminary in New York City, and a bachelor’s degree from Bryn Mawr College.
 Before going into professional ministry, she worked as a writer and editor in New York City.

-Beth and Chris live in central New Jersey with their daughter, who was born in 2005.
+Beth lives in central New Jersey, where she and her former partner share custody of their daughter, who was born in 2005.